@ 2011 - Site Map - Credits |

 Dependability Assurance |

 As CONNECT aims at enabling open networking of systems, it is of paramount importance to ensure that this is realised in a dependable way.
-Dependability assurance research is conducted on a broad scope, including classical dependability attributes, performance, security and trust: we coin the term CONNECTability to include the CONNECT relevant properties (see below).
-We target the development of new concepts, metrics and approaches for the CONNECTability of the eternally CONNECTed systems, in spite of changes and accidental (or intentional) faults (or attacks).
+Dependability assurance research is conducted on a broad scope, including classical dependability attributes, performance, security and trust: we coin the term CONNECTability to include the CONNECT relevant properties (see figure below).
+Hence our research targets the development of new concepts, metrics and approaches for guaranteeing and assessing the CONNECTability of the eternally CONNECTed systems, in spite of changes and accidental (or intentional) faults (or attacks).

 |